jongler-dev/dotfiles/README.md

 This repo enables me to track my configuration dotfiles for changes and for easily deploying them on a new machine (after too many years of doing that manually :sheep:)

 ## Setting up
+0. Make sure all the tools are installed (git, vim, zsh).
 1. Clone the repo locally:
 2. Run the install script
     ```